DARPA-CRITICALMAAS/ta2-table-understanding/README.md

 ## Configuration

-- The working folder `<DARPA-CRITICALMAAS-DIR>` can be modified by setting the environment variable `CRITICAL_MAAS_DIR`.
+1. The working folder `<DARPA-CRITICALMAAS-DIR>` can be modified by setting the environment variable `CRITICAL_MAAS_DIR`.
-- To customize SAND, you can update the file [config.sand.yaml](./config.sand.yaml)
+2. To customize SAND, you can update the file [config.sand.yaml](./config.sand.yaml)
+3. Training data to the model is stored under [data/known_models](./data/known_models) folder